microsoft/dotnet/Documentation/compatibility/uri-unicode-scheme-only-relative.md

 System.Uri will no longer throw a NullReferenceException when calling TryCreate on unusual relative URIs containing Unicode.

-The simplest reproduction of the NRE is below, with the two statements being equivalent:
+The simplest reproduction of the NullReferenceException is below, with the two statements being equivalent:
  ```C#
 bool success = Uri.TryCreate("http:%C3%A8", UriKind.RelativeOrAbsolute, out Uri href);
 bool success = Uri.TryCreate("http:è", UriKind.RelativeOrAbsolute, out Uri href);